“Never interrupt your enemy when he is making a mistake.” —Napoleon Bonaparte

 When your competitors make mistakes, it makes winning so much easier.
 But what if it’s you who is making a mistake, while your competitors are off to the races?
 You won’t know until you figure out what your competitors are up to.

-Knowing what the competitors are doing—how they are thinking about the market, what tactics they are using, how they are crafting messages and design—can make all the difference in the battle for the customers’ mind share and conversions.
+Knowing what the competitors are doing—how they’re thinking about the market, which tactics they’re using, how they’re crafting messages and design—can make all the difference in the battle for customers.

 In addition, competitive analysis can be a treasure trove of conversion optimization insights, yet it often gets skipped.
-And it’s not just a CRO problem—it is a marketing-wide phenomenon.
+And it’s not just a CRO problem—it’s a marketing-wide phenomenon.

-A Conductor study of 467 marketers found that nearly three quarters (74 percent) agreed that competitive analysis is “important or very important,” but nearly six out of 10 (57 percent) admitted they weren’t very good at it.
+A Conductor study found that 74% agreed that competitive analysis is “important or very important,” but 57% admitted that they weren’t very good at it.
 From start to finish, this post will show you how to conduct a competitive analysis the right way.

 Competitive analysis is a broad term for the practice of researching, analyzing, and comparing competitors in relation to yourself.
-Companies do it for a wide variety of reasons—SEO, branding, GTM strategy, etc.—and you can definitely use it for UX and conversion optimization, too.
+Companies do it for a wide variety of reasons—SEO, branding, go-to-market strategy, pricing, etc.—and you can definitely use it for UX and conversion optimization, too.

-If you do invest in competitive analysis (CA), you will reap the benefits of clarity and confidence.
-You can’t beat CA if you want to answer certain types of questions, like:
+If you invest in competitive analysis, you’ll reap the benefits of clarity and confidence.
+You can’t beat a competitive analysis if you want to answer questions like:

 - What makes my company unique?
 How do we stand out?